tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 - Use ``git commit -m "your summary message here"`` to record a snapshot in Git
 - The overhead of using Git whilst programming is minimal
 - The benefits of using Git are great
-- Start using Git in your day-to-day work right now
+- Start using Git in your day-to-day work right now!
-- In Unix-like systems files have write, read and execute permissions that can be turned on and off
+- On Unix-like systems files have write, read and execute permissions that can be turned on and off
 - By making a file executable it can be run as an independent program
 - By giving raw data files read only permissions one can ensure that they are